Ricerca personalizzata

 Now hit Close.
 From the main Synaptic window, hit Reload.
 Once this finishes, you will now be able to get packages from the Canonical commercial repositories using the Synaptic Package Manager.

-Adding Other Repositories
+Adding Other Repositories.

-warning.png Note: There are some (but not many) good reasons for which you might want to add non-Ubuntu repositories to your list of software sources.
-For example, some software cannot be distributed by Ubuntu due to patent and licensing restrictions in some countries (see the RestrictedFormats page for examples).
 You might want to add repositories that offer such software.
 Make sure that all repositories you add in this way have been tested and are known to work on Ubuntu systems.
 Repositories that are not designed to work with your version of Ubuntu can introduce inconsistencies in your system and might force you to re-install.

 You can add custom software repositories by adding the apt repository line of your software source to the list of repositories.
 To do so, click on the Add button next to the Channel list in the Software Preferences panel, then select Custom.

-• Enter the apt line into the dialog box.
+Enter the apt line into the dialog box.
 It should look something like this:

 deb http://mirror3.ubuntulinux.nl/ dapper-seveas freenx

-info.png For an explanation of the different parts of the apt line, see the Editing Repositories section below.
+For an explanation of the different parts of the apt line, see the Editing Repositories section below.

 Managing Local Repositories